Smart Training Secrets: Personalize Your Runs, Boost Speed, and Stay Injury‑Free

 From curiosity to a training philosophy

-Practical self‑coaching steps (and why the right tools matter)
+Practical self-coaching steps

 A forward-looking finish

-Smart Interval Session – 5 km total
+Smart interval session, 5 km total

-SegmentDistanceTarget PaceNotes
+SegmentDistanceTarget paceNotes

 Warm-up1 kmEasy (your personal easy zone)Gradually increase cadence, stay relaxed